Lessons from the Cold War

 Economic pressure I think was necessary but not sufficient.
 It was necessary because the system might have limped along without that pressure.
 It was not sufficient because of the need to appeal to people for change, for better lives.
 The rapid adoption of the market-like systems in the former CMEA countries after their release from Soviet dominance after the fall of the Berlin Wall shows that, but I think that subsequent developments in the West shows something else.

 People cling to their ideologies even when evidence shows that these result in poor or even disastrous outcomes.
-In the end, I believe people are really persuaded by ideas not be evidence.
+In the end, I believe people are really persuaded by ideas, not by evidence.
 I had a colleague at the University of Virginia who made that point very clearly once.
-I’ve never forgotten it.
+I have never forgotten it.

 And finally, ideologies die hard.
 The Cold War lessons about planning, about government interference in the market, even about socialism itself seem to gradually be fading away.
 People are forgetting what it was like during those days and what a struggle that was and what we thought we learned from the whole experience.

-It tells me that these things require permanent long term effort.
+It tells me that these things require permanent long-term effort.
 Patrick mentioned Islam’s commitment to permanent, ideological war or even war, period.
 I think in a sense we have to adopt that same perspective.
-These are not short term fixes we’re after.
+These are not short-term fixes we are after.
 These are long term, permanent, ideological battles we must fight.

 Socialism after all had a history if you date it from Marx of only – that is formal socialism – of only a couple centuries.
-That’s not much in the scale of things.
-Islam’s been around for 1400 years.
-I might also mention that Christianity’s been around for 2000.
-So, thank you very much.
+That is not much in the scale of things.
+Islam has been around for 1400 years.
+I might also mention that Christianity has been around for 2000 [years], so thank you very much.
 These are a few comments on an episode in the Cold War.

 John, thank you so much.
 I hope you heard the many, many parallels.
-I was intrigued by the economist person that he mentioned who I think for many of you probably invoked the name John Esposito for today’s fight.
-I think it’s also interesting that at the time of the economic collapse in 2008 and in the year or two subsequent, Sharia finance has been often presented as a more humane form of economic organization than capitalism and I think that’s one of the areas that really needs the scrutiny of our study to uncover the truths behind that.
+I was intrigued by the economist person that he mentioned, who I think for many of you probably invoked the name John Esposito for today’s fight.
+I think it is also interesting that at the time of the economic collapse in 2008 and in the year or two subsequent, Sharia finance has been often presented as a more humane form of economic organization than capitalism, and I think that is one of the areas that really needs the scrutiny of our study to uncover the truths behind that.